bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/bes-server.md

 Returns the FXF Encoding IANA name of the encoding for your deployment.
 This encoding represents all FXF files that the server generates.

+# hcl deployment flag of &lt;bes server&gt; : boolean

+Returns True if the specified BES Server is deployed on HCL Now.

 # url of &lt;bes server&gt; : string

 Returns the URL of the specified BES Server, providing access to any files hosted on that server.